-Various scheduled fees are due.
-Students have the responsibility of paying all financial obligations before the end of the school year.
-Report of grades and copies of records will be withheld for fees, fines, athletic equipment, or damaged property, and charges that have not been paid.
+Parents/Guardians have the responsibility of paying all financial obligations before the end of the school year.
+Report of grades and copies of records will be withheld on a nine-week basis for fees, fines, athletic equipment, or damaged property, and charges that have not been paid.
 Contact the principal if you have any problems with meeting the deadlines.
+Students may lose the opportunity of attending the Cedar Point (7th grade) and/or Washington DC (8th grade) field trips if their fees are not paid current.